Zuescho/VenturePlan/README.md

 Please if you want to upload logs do it on discord!

-Contributors: TekGoNos, Zhavvorsa, Sehra, Ostjaevel, Ashmelev, Dphennessy, DepthNo7705, jscharnitzke, Gaboros
+Contributors: TekGoNos, Zhavvorsa, PositiveKoodoo, Sehra, Ostjaevel, Ashmelev, Dphennessy, Simca, Legenjerry, Gaboros and many other who posted logs

 # Installation